 Sofia has a degree in Law (with French) from the University of Birmingham.
 She specialises in trade mark work dealing mainly with oppositions, revocation and invalidity actions in the UK as well as CTM oppositions.
 She frequently represents clients at hearings before the UK IPO and appeals before the Appointed Person and has also conducted appeals to the High Court and Court of Appeal as well as the General Court (European Union) (previously the Court of First Instance).Find out more about Sofia Arenal >

 Seán has a degree in Molecular and Cellular Biology from the University of Cambridge.
 He has been extensively involved in UK and US litigation and interference proceedings as well as having considerable experience of EPO opposition and appeal procedures.
 He has experience in amending patent claims for validity in UK High Court proceedings and providing pre-trial technical and legal support, including selection of and working with retained experts and advising on the relationship between national invalidity proceedings and EPO opposition proceedings.Find out more about Seán Walton >

-Sean Jauss, Lawyer
+Sean Jauss, Partner, Lawyer

 Sean is a qualified solicitor in England & Wales.
 Sean has a degree in microbiology from Imperial College, London, and a PhD from the University of Cambridge.
 He joined Mewburn Ellis from a major international law firm where he was head of the transactional intellectual property team in their Bristol office.
-Sean specialises in all areas of intellectual property law, technology transfer, UK and EU regulation in the life sciences, and business to business commercial law.
+Sean has expertise in all areas of intellectual property law, technology transfer, UK and EU regulation in the life sciences, and business to business commercial law.
 As a result he can advise on the preparation of settlement agreements in concluding disputes both before and after litigation has started.Find out more about Sean Jauss >